NathanCustom Tailors

 Mistake 1: Paying Bespoke Prices for MTM Quality

-Some brands in major cities charge $2,000+ for what is fundamentally a made-to-measure process with a fancier storefront.
-Ask the specific questions: Is the pattern drafted from scratch?
+Some brands in major cities charge $2,000+ for what is fundamentally a made-to-measure process with a fancier storefront -- and because the regulator blurred the words, they can legally call it bespoke.1 Ask the specific questions: Is the pattern drafted from scratch?
 How many measurements are taken?
 Is the canvas pad-stitched by hand?
 If you are paying bespoke prices, you should be getting bespoke process.

 Mistake 2: Assuming All MTM Is the Same